-The trailer for the movie ENOUGH seems to tell us too much!
+J-Lo was great at the Superbowl Half Time show - she's 50 years old!
+But the trailer for her now-forgotten movie ENOUGH seems to tell us too much!
 The trailer shows us J-Lo getting in shape, learning to fight, then showing up at her ex-husband's house and beating the crap out of him.
 That is the end of the film.
 The trailer seems to focus on Act Three of the story - J-Lo getting her revenge!
 Can a trailer ruin a film?
 Give too much away?

 Sure.
 But sometimes the trailer "gives too much away" because there isn't anything else to give.
 A few years ago the producers of ARLINGTON ROAD complained that the trailer gave away the secret of Jeff Bridges' next door neighbor -- he's a terrorist.
 But wait a minute!
 That's the CONCEPT of the film.
 The nice people next door are mad bombers.
 If you mention the concept, you've given away the whole film!
 ENOUGH is about a woman who decides she can't take any more abuse from her ex-husband and decides to dish some out.
 That's the CONCEPT of the film!
 It's the TITLE of the film!